-Registration of status benefits for additional cardholders is handled mostly through the Amex website once you have set up the cardholders on the account.
+Registration of status benefits for additional Card Members is handled mostly through the Amex website once you have set up the Card Members on the account.

 You can also get itemised transaction reports for additional card members through the Amex website or your statement.

 Amex Offers is a program which provides a statement credit to your account for making an eligible purchase.
 Think of it as an instant cashback offer without having to deal with any paperwork.

 By logging into your app or the Amex website, you can add promotions from certain retailers to your Platinum Charge Card, meaning you could get something like $15 off when spending $75 or more at Heinemann Duty Free and paying with this card.

-Business expenditure can be put on the card.
+Card Members can also use the card for Business expenditure.
 American Express offer a unique option to add an ‘additional’ card (this is different to an additional card member, as outlined above).
-An additional card is second card that’s issued in the cardholder’s name with a different card number, which makes it administratively ideal for using your primary card for personal transactions, while you keep the additional card to one side for business transactions.
+An additional card is a second card that’s issued in the Card Member’s name with a different card number, which makes it administratively ideal for using your primary card for personal transactions, while you keep the additional card to one side for business transactions.

-When looking up your statement and transaction history online or in downloaded or paper statements, transactions are itemised by cardholders (additional card and additional card members) making it much easier to reconcile.
+When looking up your statement and transaction history online or in downloaded or paper statements, transactions are itemised by Card Members (additional card and additional card members) making it much easier to reconcile.

 If you use the card solely for business use the annual fee may be tax-deductible, but check that with your tax advisor to be sure.